 Based on the test results, you can make data-driven decisions and learn more about user behavior, engagement rate, pain spots, and your customers’ satisfaction with the online store features.

-A A/B test is a concept closely related to multivariate tests, but there is a significant difference between them.
+An A/B test on Shopify is a concept closely related to multivariate tests, but there is a significant difference between them.
 Let’s talk about it in greater detail.

 A/B or split testing aims to test only one specific element of your online store.
 For example, it could be the color of the “Add to cart” button, location of the image in the section or content, banner on the landing page, CTA text, or headline copy.